“Time is an inelastic resource. No matter how high the demand, we cannot rent, hire or buy more of it.”

 Think of being ‘outward’ this way: Productivity serves to keep things moving internally (and it’s important), but productivity alone probably won’t make you #1 or #2 within a given market.
 Hire strong leaders to lead internal operations and maximize efficiencies and product/service delivery.
 You should only spend time internally if there are major issues (which might tell you that some adjustments around people and/or expectations need to be made).
 A key point here is that rarely are great companies built by the singular activity of sitting at a desk.

 Create your future org chart.
 Draft it out.
 Don’t use names; just stick to titles that are recognizable to you such as CFO, EVP of Talent, CFO, Controller, etc. (You can change titles to something better later if desired; for now, though, just stick to titles that are a rote description of the positions.)
 As time passes, review your future chart.
 Revise it.
 Refine it.
 Work with it.
+Spend face to face time with the future leadership of your organization and learn their strengths and weaknesses.

 Which areas are already filled with the right person?
 Which areas might someone grow into, and what might you do to encourage that person to grow so s/he is prepared for the new role when the company’s ready for it?
 Where is there a spot that’s currently filled, but the person just isn’t in the right seat?
 What might you do about that in the near term so that you’re better prepared to meet the future?
 Which spots don’t exist today but will need to be filled later?
 Prioritize those.
 Purposefully map the human side of your company’s future.

 Spend time being strategic.
 With your executive team, jointly create three to five year goals (i.e., In three to five years, what do we want to be known for?
 What do we want to have accomplished by a point in time?).
 With this defined, be the rock on your team that gives time to set expectations around what the team will do this coming year as the first step toward your three to five year vision.
 What’s your Annual Plan?
-From this point, then, what’s your Quarterly Plan for the next quarter?
+From this point, what’s your Quarterly Plan for the next quarter?
 Button everything up by identifying who’s accountable for what and by clearly defining what success looks like.
 Allow your leaders to take ownership.

 Create Accountability and a Culture of Transparency.
 Raise the bar on transparency while also raising the bar on personal accountability.
 This is probably the greatest advantage of a tool such as the Rhythm Dashboard.
 Each quarter is a 13-Week Race to accomplish a set of Quarterly Priorities that will take your company to where you want to be by year-end.
-Each week, your team members should each status the Quarterly Priorities they own so you can be more proactive than reactive by solving problems, issues, and challenges in real-time during your Weekly Team Meetings.
+Each week, your team members should each status the Quarterly Priorities they own so you can be more proactive than reactive by solving real-time problems, issues, and challenges during your Weekly Team Meetings.
 This type of transparency also builds a higher level of personal accountability throughout your organization.
 Work very hard to build accountable leaders and teams.

 Use your Weekly Meetings to streamline problem-solving.
 CEOs should gravitate toward concepts of ‘leadership’ vs. ‘management.’
 Stop training the leaders that surround you to come to you to solve every single problem.
 You should steer these leaders to solve their own problems.
 Asking for your thoughts or expertise is fine, but this shouldn’t take hours and hours of your time, nor should you be pulled in to every single meeting.
 As long as you let yourself be the #1 problem solver, people will come to you again and again to solve problems they should be effectively solving on their own.

-Similarly, as long you think your presence is needed in almost every meeting then progress will be stifled (because if you’re unable to be present no one will make any decisions because they’ll be waiting on you).
+Similarly, as long you think your presence is needed in almost every meeting, then progress will be stifled (because if you're unable to be present, no one will make any decisions because they’ll be waiting on you).
 Work to be a resource, but don’t work to be the one and only solution provider.
 If you have effective Weekly Meetings, then problems worthy of time should be discussed there.
 To borrow a concept from Apple, your executive team is your own Genius Bar, so use the collective intelligence of your team as a resource to foster joint problem-solving on the issues that really matter.
-Use your weekly team meetings as the platform for these discussions vs. one-on-one sit down meetings that eat away your time.
+Use your weekly team meetings as the platform for these discussions vs. one-on-one sit down meetings that waste your time.

 Your culture is a catalytic mechanism simply because competitors have a very hard time copying a culture.
 They can copy a product, a service, a gizmo, or whatever.
 But there are plenty of business examples that demonstrate how very hard it is to copy a viable, high-performance company culture.